adryft-io/newreactions.io/README.md

 ![logo](https://raw.githubusercontent.com/adryft-io/images/master/logo-01.png)

-New reactions is a way to interact with technology that surrounds our physical and digital space.
-We believe in the power of distance and detachment, where someone can control a certain aspect of their lives, without being attached to it.
-This project started as a way to emulate and reverse engineer IFTTT’s brilliant approach to IoT.
-Here, we harvest the power of technology to transform actions into reactions.
+New reactions is a platform to interact with technology that surrounds our physical and digital space.
+We believe in the power of connectivity and automation, where someone can control a certain aspect of their lives, without being attached to it.
+This project was born from an admiration of IFTTT’s brilliant approach to IoT -- simultaneously paying homage and innovating on the concept.
+Here, we harness the power of technology to transform actions into reactions.

 –––––––